The mission of the Arts Council is to nurture and strengthen the artistic, cultural, and educational quality of the community and surrounding area.

 The Arts Council is committed to inspiring an artistic and cultural awakening… one mind at a time.
 We are dedicated to raising awareness in the region through our community art events and venues.

 We strive to enrich the mind and satisfy the soul artistically through accountability, integrity, and respect to the communities we serve.
-We provide our non-profit member organizations with a brick and mortar home rich in cultural history that gives sustainability, stewardship, and value to their members and their missions.
+We provide our non-profit member organizations with a brick-and-mortar home rich in cultural history giving sustainability, stewardship, and value to their members and their missions.

 The Arts Council is comprised of two historic buildings: The Kemp and The Forum.
 Through extensive capital campaigns and broad community support, we have renovated and restored each of these buildings to return them to their former glory and re-purpose each to create viable arts and cultural centers for generations to come.
 The buildings are official Texas historical and Wichita Falls landmarks.